 - 1. Academic probation extends beyond one year. - 2.
-More than 2 grades below B minus (B-) are received. - 3.
+More than 2 grades below B minus (B-) are received in PYCL courses; one or more grades below a B minus (B-) are received in PYCL courses and one or more grades below a B in ABA courses; or more than 2 grades below B are received in ABA courses. - 3.
 Two grades of F are received.

 Non-Degree Seeking students will be held to the same standards as degree seeking students and must successfully complete course work.
-Students will be notified to contact a Program Coordinator should he/she receive a first grade below B minus (B-).
+Students will be notified to contact a Program Coordinator should he/she receive a first grade below B minus (B-) in a PYCL course or a B in an ABA course.
 Should a student receive a second grade below B minus (B-) or a grade of F, the student will automatically be withdrawn from graduate studies and must wait one year (three academic terms) to reapply.

-APPLIED BEHAVIOR ANALYSIS PRACTICUM FIELDWORK REQUIREMENTS
+APPLIED BEHAVIOR ANALYSIS FIELDWORK REQUIREMENTS

-Practicum is conceived to be that phase of the master's in counseling program in which a trainee is able to crystallize his or her educational experiences by translating theoretical constructs into practice.
+Fieldwork is conceived to be that phase of the master's in counseling program in which a trainee is able to crystallize their educational experiences by translating theoretical constructs into practice.
 This type of supervised practice in ABA is generally viewed as an experience that assists the prospective behavior analyst to function within a clinical setting.
 It serves as a bridge between theory and practice.
 It is the first opportunity for the trainee to apply what he or she has learned from the academic courses in the counseling program.